 Reduce Rework on Your Projects

 Do it right the first time.
-Wouldn't that be nice?
-Did you know that according to Carnegie Mellon, 25% – 40% of all spending on projects is wasted as a result of re-work1?
+Wouldn’t that be nice?
+Did you know that according to Carnegie Mellon, 25% – 40% of all spending on projects is wasted as a result of rework1?
 And that 70% – 85% of all project rework costs are due to errors in requirements2?
-The key is to collaborate with your stakeholders and define complete and accurate business requirements at the beginning of the project (business analysis),so the right activities can be implemented throughout the project lifecycle to meet these requirements (project manager).
-If you can wear both hats, not only you can ensure the project is delivered on time and within budget, but you can also bridge the requirements gap between the business line and IT so that everyone is happy with the end result!
+The key is to collaborate with your stakeholders to define complete and accurate business requirements at the beginning of the project (business analysis) so the right activities can be implemented throughout the project lifecycle to meet these requirements (project manager).
+If you can wear both hats, not only you can ensure the project is delivered on time and within budget but you can also bridge the requirements gap between the business line and IT so that everyone is happy with the end result!

 Manage the Project Better from the Start

-Improve Communications Between IT, the Business Team, and the Project Team
+Improve Communications Among IT, the Business Team, and the Project Team